Boys24: Winners

 The winners of BOYS24 are Unit Yellow, Unit White, Unit Green, and Unit Sky.
 Unit Yellow were selected as the MVP team and were awarded 200 million won (approximately $171,220) of investment into their music production and unit activities promotion.
-Sangmin from Unit Sky withdrew from BOYS24 due to personal reasons, which included health issues.
+Sangmin from Unit Sky withdrew from BOYS24 for personal reasons, which included health issues.
 Online votes were held to pick five contestants who were formerly eliminated on the show to replace Sangmin's position.
 The votes took place August 10–15 with the winners of the vote being announced on August 16.
 The five contestants with the highest votes were Jin Sungho, Jung Yeontae, Han Hyunuk, Kim Sunghyun, and Tak Jinkyu.
 Jin Sungho was added to Unit Green, Jung Yeontae was added to Unit Yellow, Kim Sunghyun was added to Unit White, Han Hyunuk and Tak Jinkyu were added to Unit Sky.